 We’ve included the cover of the book, the title, author and a partial blurb as found on Amazon.
 If you click on the book image, you can read more about the book and see reviews on Amazon.

 We believe we’ve put together a nice cross-section of Lenten spiritual books.
 Our hope is that you find one to draw you closer to God during this season of Lent.
-If we left off your favorite book to read for Lent, please share in the comments.
+If we left off your favorite book to read for Lent, please share in the comments on our Facebook post.

 Catholic author and self-described “recovering worrier” Gary Zimak combines practical spirituality, daily scripture readings, and simple action steps to help you kick the worry habit as part of your Lenten renewal.
 He shows you how to let go of the anxiety-producing areas of life in order to find the lasting peace that comes from trusting God.